NIteshx2/UltimateSecurityCam/README.md

 - The program takes 3-second waiting time, after that it starts detecting motion , making an alert sound.

 Many improvements and developments are in the pipeline!
-To know more, contact on github or niteshx22@gmail.com The project was created during Njack winter of code.
+To know more, contact on github or niteshx22@gmail.com The project was created during Njack winter of code ' 18.

 ## Get in touch
 ---